Spirent/Velocity-assets/Drivers/Community/ri_evengDyn/documentation/readme.txt

 - password: (Password)

-Create a template inherited from the instance one inherited (EVENG_Dyn) for each of the nodes available in EveNG.
+Create a template inherited from the instance one inherited for each of the nodes available in EveNG.
 Those fields must be fulfilled:

 Group Cluster:
 - ClusterIP: EevNG cluster IP